 Dean: The Very Reverend Jeremy Crocker

-The original St Paul’s was built in 1885 on nearby St George’s Hill which was found to be on unstable ground and declared unsafe!
+The original St Paul’s Church was built in 1885 on St George’s Hill nearby which was found to be on unstable ground and declared unsafe.

 This present building, constructed in 1893 and consecrated in 1896, was built from the materials of the first church which were taken down piece by piece, brought to the present location, and re-built in exactly the same configuration.